LuiZiffer/ps2-census/README.md

 # ps2-census-java

 *ps2-census* is an unofficial wrapper of the [Planetside 2 Census API](http://census.daybreakgames.com/) written in Java.
-The project itself was inspired by [liquidwarp's ps2-census for python](https://github.com/spascou/ps2-census) and its methods and class structure leans heavily on his.
+The project itself was inspired by [spascou's ps2-census for python](https://github.com/spascou/ps2-census) and its methods and class structure leans heavily on his.
 This design choice was made to ensure that usage of this tool is as intuitive as possible.
-The description and structure of this readme have been adopted from [liquiodwarp](https://github.com/spascou/ps2-census) and adjusted for this project.
+The description and structure of this readme have been adopted from [spascou](https://github.com/spascou/ps2-census) and adjusted for this project.

    * [ps2-census](#ps2-census)
       * [Dependencies](#dependencies)